lociii/homeassistant-config/README.md

 Another Fritz!Box 7412 just for VoIP connections.

 Gigaset DECT base station connected to Fritz!Box and some DECT handsets.

-### digitalSTROM

-Light and shutter control system, see https://www.digitalstrom.com/

-* dSS IP to manage the digitalSTROM installation and provide the API
-* dSS 1GB as gateway to the digitalSTROM bus system, controlled by the dSS IP

 ### Zigbee